* May gets backing, some crackdown on Russian spies may follow

 May accused Russia of the first known offensive use of a nerve toxin in Europe since World War Two after Sergei Skripal, a former Russian double agent, and his daughter were found unconscious in the city of Salisbury on March 4.

 The attack has sparked tit-for-tat retaliation.
-May's move to expel 23 "undeclared intelligence officials" was followed by similar measures from Moscow, including the closure of Britain's cultural center in St Petersburg.
+May's move to expel 23 "undeclared intelligence officials" was followed by similar measures from Moscow, including the closure of Britain's cultural centre in St Petersburg.

 Over a dinner of lamb, May called on EU leaders to work together to confront the challenge Russia presented.